Delaware.gov logo

 VISION

-Bureau of Community Correction's vision is to develop re-entry focused community corrections programs and facilities that provide treatment, education, and/or training programs to match offender needs.
+The Bureau of Community Corrections' Vision is to protect public safety through developing reentry-focused community corrections programs and safe facilities that provide treatment, education, and/or training programs to match the needs of individuals under supervision.

 CORE PURPOSE

-Community reintegration ad crime reduction through effective Supervision and case management of offenders.
-This dual approach is a collaborative effort between the person under supervision, members of their family, the Bureau of Community Corrections, the Judiciary, and multiple community resources.
+The Bureau of Community Corrections' Core Purpose is community reintegration and crime reduction through effective supervision and case management.
+This dual approach is a collaborative effort involving the individuals under supervision, their family members, the Bureau of Community Corrections, the Judiciary, and multiple community resources, all working together towards a common goal of successful rehabilitation.

 LEVELS OF SUPERVISION AND SERVICES